 I walked up to the hostess and smiled the best I could manage.
 "I'm here to see Jean-Claude."
 She nodded and went to the phones quickly saying a few words before returning to me.
 "Go through to the back second door on the right."
 I smiled thanking her as I began to head to the back.
 This job was something I needed, working at a human establishment had been hell for me.

 On top of the chaos of my life my father had just passed.
 He wasn't the greatest father, but he was the last family member I had.
 For the last few days since his death all I could hear every day was his voice, usually from the times when he was beating a lesson in to me.
 They were always the same: I was the last of my kind and should make friends with stronger supernaturals then myself.
+Especially, since I was not in the Rya anymore and needed to politically ally myself.
 I needed to do my princess duty to my people.
 The same old speech, from a father who never wanted to give up the throne.
 He only passed because we were outside of Rya, my home.
 He didn't handle this realm well and forgot he wasn't a king here.
 He was shot smart-mouthing someone on the shot.
 Unforunately, it seemed I finally had to surrender to his advice because I couldn't work with just humans, being the last water elemental in this millennium made it extremely difficult.

 I walked towards the second door on the right and took one last brief moment to gather myself putting on the mask I had trained myself to wear years ago.
 I knocked before attempting to open the door, old habits my grandmother stowed in me never dying.
 A voice that I couldn't describe with any word but butter came through the door.
 "Please come in."